Wanda Group: Diversification push

-In July 2017, it was reported that the group was selling a number of theme parks and hotels for $9.3 billion to Chinese property developer Sunac.
+On July 14, 2017, it was reported that Wanda was selling a number of theme parks and hotels for US$9.3 billion to Chinese property developer Sunac.

-In August, Wanda invested $2.14 billion in health care industry and launched the Healthcare Group.
-Wanda cooperates with International Hospital Group.
+On August 5, 2017, Wanda invested US$2.14 billion in the Chinese health care industry and launched the Health Care Group in joint cooperation with the British health care services provider, International Hospital Group.

-August 9, 2017, Dalian Wanda Group announced acquisitions of Wanda Culture Travel Innovation Group and Wanda Hotel Management Co. in a major restructuring.
+On August 9, 2017, Dalian Wanda Group announced the combined acquisitions of Wanda Culture Travel Innovation Group and Wanda Hotel Management Co. respectively in a major corporate restructuring throughout the conglomerates hospitality division.
 In a filing posted on the Hong Kong Stock Exchange, Wanda Hotel Development said it will acquire Wanda Travel for RMB6.3 billion, paid either in cash, the issue of shares and/or convertible bonds, with share prices determined by the company's closing price on Aug.
 8 at HK$1.16 per share.
-Wanda Hotel Development will acquire Wanda Hotel Management for a cash price of RMB750 million.
+Wanda Hotel Development would acquire Wanda Hotel Management for a cash price of RMB750 million.

-In September 2017, Wanda made a foray into the high technology industry when it launched its technology start-up business accelerator project.
-The final 15 high technology business startups have been selected for the first Wanda Accelerator project, in order to take full advantage of Wanda's resources, introducing venture seed capital, imaginative technology goods and services, and fostering scientific and technological innovation to fund China's latest and most promising high-technologt startup companies of tomorrow.
+In September 2017, Wanda made a foray into the Chinese high-technology industry when it launched its technology start-up business accelerator project.
+The final 15 high-technology business startups had been selected as the most promising for the first Wanda Accelerator project, would earn the privilege to take full advantage of Wanda's resources, including its pool of private equity and venture seed capital.
+Wanda's foray into the creation of imaginative and cutting-edge technological goods and services as a campaign to cultivating China's national scientific and technological innovative capacity would act as the financier to fund the country's latest and most promising high-technology startup companies of tomorrow.

 On September 28, 2017, S&P downgraded Dalian Wanda Commercial Properties to BB.